MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Experimental Evaluation

 \subsection{Comparison with Prior Work}

-WASP~\cite{evtimov2025wasp} is the closest prior work to ours and studies IPI attacks in a live, sandboxed web environment.
-Built on top of VisualWebArena~\cite{koh2024visualwebarena}, WASP evaluates hand-crafted, template-based attacks on two applications, GitLab and Reddit, by manually selecting injection locations and fixed prompt templates.
-While WASP demonstrates that prompt injections can influence web agents during execution, its attacks are largely single-shot and typically result in partial compromise, often relying on simple actions such as clicking adversarial links for data exfiltration.
+WASP~\cite{evtimov2025wasp} is the closest prior work to ours, studying IPI attacks in a live, sandboxed web environment.
+Built on top of VisualWebArena~\cite{koh2024visualwebarena}, WASP evaluates hand-crafted, template-based attacks on GitLab and Reddit, with manually selected injection locations and fixed prompt templates.
+Its attacks are largely single-shot and typically result in partial compromise, often relying on simple actions such as clicking adversarial links for data exfiltration.

-In contrast, \muzzle discovers IPI attacks fully automatically and evaluates them in the more lightweight \zoo environment. \muzzle considers four web applications: Gitea, Postmill, Classifieds and a cross-application setting involving Classifieds and Northwind.
-For the two applications shared with WASP (Gitea and Postmill) \muzzle targets comparable adversarial objectives, such as repository manipulation and user account compromise.
-However, unlike WASP, \muzzle consistently achieves end-to-end success for these objectives, whereas WASP reports only partial success.
-Moreover, \muzzle identifies different and often more effective injection surfaces, such as issue replies in Gitea rather than deterministically selected issue descriptions, and generates diverse attack payloads through its adaptive holistic search process rather than fixed templates.
+\muzzle differs along three axes: it discovers IPI attacks fully automatically rather than relying on hand-crafted templates, it achieves end-to-end compromise rather than partial success, and it operates over four diverse web applications.
+On the two applications shared with WASP (Gitlab/Gitea, Postmill), \muzzle targets comparable objectives (repository manipulation and user account compromise) but consistently identifies more effective injection surfaces, such as issue replies in Gitea over deterministically selected issue descriptions.

+\Cref{tab:wasp_comparison} quantifies this gap.
+We selected representative adversarial objectives with confirmed end-to-end attacks and evaluated each over 10 runs. \muzzle's payloads achieve a combined end-to-end attack success rate (ASR) of 86.7\%, while WASP's fixed templates achieve only 20\% with high variance across applications.
+A direct head-to-head comparison is otherwise hindered by differences in environment and objectives, and is altogether infeasible for cross-application attacks, which WASP does not support.